Recognizing Us

 Join us in celebrating these outstanding team members that continue to live out our Augusta Health values daily.
 You inspire us as you continue to rise to the occasion: embracing change, staying resilient and focusing on how we together can help our patients, our community and each other.

 You are invited to attend in person or join virtually!
-During this celebration, we will recognize the Fourth Quarter 2024 award recipients.
+During this celebration, we will recognize the 3rd Quarter 2025 award recipients.
 Refreshments will be served!

 Our Recognition Portfolio